All posts

 When you’re ready to ship:

-sunpeak build compiles each resource into a self-contained HTML bundle and each tool into a Node.js module. sunpeak start launches a production MCP server that exposes your tools and resources at an MCP endpoint.
+pnpm build compiles each resource into a self-contained HTML bundle and each tool into an optimized Node.js module. pnpm start launches a production MCP server that exposes your tools and resources at an MCP endpoint.

 Connect any MCP-compatible host to your server’s /mcp endpoint and your app is live.
-See the deployment guide for hosting options and connecting to ChatGPT and Claude.
+Point ChatGPT, Claude, Goose, or VS Code at the URL and your users see the same contact card that worked in the local inspector.
+See the deployment guide for hosting options (Cloudflare Workers, Vercel, Railway, or any Node.js host) and connecting to each host.

 Get Started